networktocode/network-importer/README.md

 The main use cases for the network importer:

-- Import an existing network into a SOT (Nautobot) as a first step to automate a brownfield network
+- Import an existing network into a SOT (Nautobot or NetBox) as a first step to automate a brownfield network
 - Check the differences between the running network and the Source of Truth

 ## Quick Start